garrandall/popular-music-data/tracks/love-is-a-rock-reo-speedwagon.md

 You may find yourself spinning around, and around, and around While the pain you've endured
 Only serves to make you surer
-Of the strength you have found, and then....
+Of the strength you have found, and then...